DAF201/bloom-in/README.md

 ![](https://github.com/DAF201/bloom-in/blob/main/images/test01.png)
 ![](https://github.com/DAF201/bloom-in/blob/main/images/test02.png)

+fixed long string printing or execution...(sort of...don't use it to print something super long like "ipconfig /all" I will suggest...)

 ---

 I managed to make it worked, stable connection between two different machine in two different private network without VPN or NAT.
 (But currently I haven't make any command except 'exit', and the target_id were hard-coded for test)